Private release candidate · Enterprise AI Gateway & Control Plane

 What is Tensor Cortex?

-Tensor Cortex is an enterprise AI access and control plane.
-It gives employees one governed AI workspace, applications one OpenAI-compatible gateway, and IT and security teams one place to manage model access, routing policy, safe fallback, audit, usage, and budgets.
+Tensor Cortex is a private-release-candidate enterprise AI access and control plane.
+Its committed product contract covers a governed employee workspace, an OpenAI-compatible application gateway, and controls for model access, routing policy, fail-closed fallback, audit, usage, and budgets.
+It is evaluated only in approved, deployment-scoped environments today.

 How is Tensor Cortex different from a basic LLM gateway?

 A basic LLM gateway proxies requests or selects a provider.
-Tensor Cortex evaluates who is making the request, which application it belongs to, the data class involved, and the active company policy before it considers cost or latency.
-The same policy system governs both the employee workspace and developer API.
+The Tensor Cortex release-candidate contract evaluates who is making the request, which application it belongs to, the data class involved, and active company policy before it considers cost or latency.
+The designed policy system spans both the employee workspace and developer API.

 Can it route between private and public AI models?